 There will come a time in your career when you are looking to improve your performance capabilities.
 It’s often at this stage where you need to look at your existing speaker setup and make some upgrades.
-With so much choice out there it can be difficult to select a loudspeaker that will be up to the task.
+With so much choice out there it can be difficult to select the best powered PA speakers that deliver.
 In this review, we check out the new generation QSC K12.2.

 The K12.2 is the QSC 12 inch powered speakers from their new and updated range.
 With a host of upgrades and a notable exclusion.
 It aims to give the professional musician or DJ a robust and lightweight speaker.
 But does it deliver?
 Let’s find out.

 There is a lot to cover when it comes to the QSC 12.2 so let’s dive into the details of this new model.

 By far the first thing to consider with powered speakers is the sound quality.
 In this area, the QSC K 12.2 is a monster.

 The mids and highs are clear and cover a 75-degree axisymetric field.
 This means that you get an even distribution of sound that can fill small and medium-sized venues.
 You can extend this to large venues with the addition of a complementary speaker or by adding a subwoofer.

 The low-end thump is hefty.
 Even more so when you switch to “Dance” mode.
 This makes them an ideal loudspeaker for the working mobile DJ.

 The other noticeable aspect is the lack of ear fatigue.
 I’ve sat through many performances where the sound quality of the loudspeaker begins to irritate my ears.
 With these, I haven’t come across that issue.